Mannophryne trinitatis: Reproduction and mating

-Reproductive characteristics such as intraovarian clutch size and tadpole size for Trinidad poison frogs differ according to the frog’s biogeography.
+Reproductive characteristics such as intraovarian clutch size and tadpole size for Trinidad poison frogs differ according to the frog's biogeography.
 In Trinidad, clutch size ranged from 6 in to 13 in from the Northern Range and 12 in to 26 in from the Tamana cave of the Central Range hills.

 Adult males court females from a distance by producing advertisement calls.
 Additionally, they engage in throat display and toe tip jumping.
 As they vocalize, their skin color changes from pale brown to jet black.
-When a nearby female receives a male’s call signal or notices its skin coloration, the female will leave its territory and approach the calling male to engage in amplexus.
+When a nearby female receives a male's call signal or notices its skin coloration, the female will leave its territory and approach the calling male to engage in amplexus.
 The pair then moves to oviposition sites such as rock crevices or wet leaves near streams.

 Parental care

 Adult female Trinidad poison frogs lay their eggs near streams following increased humidity from rainfall.

 Adult males then guard and tend to the eggs until they hatch after about 21 days.
-When predation risk is high, males will transport their tadpoles on their backs for long distances between 3 to 4 days and selectively deposit them into predator free pools.
+When predation risk is high, males will transport their tadpoles on their backs for long distances between 3 and 4 days and selectively deposit them into predator free pools.
 Such tadpole transportation does not incur significant costs on adult males in terms of reduced feeding.
 Males are unable to breed with females while transporting tadpoles.